mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 ## Active Elections

-- constainer size: 500 (soft limit)
+- container size: 5000 (soft limit — set to change in v22.1)
   - can be exceeded by elections started by vote hinting
 - every 500ms active elections are evaluated based on the order they were added
 - any unconfirmed elections beyond the container size limit that are older than 2s are kicked out (this is an issue and will be modified in v22.1)